AdobeDocs/marketo.es-ES/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/program-flow-actions/change-engagement-program-stream.md

    ![](assets/image2014-9-22-14-3a52-3a50.png)

-1. A continuación, seleccione la secuencia a la que desee agregar a su gente.
+1. Seleccione el flujo al que desee agregar a sus usuarios.

    ![](assets/image2014-9-22-14-3a52-3a59.png)

 ¡Y eso es todo!